GoodforGod/dummymaker/README.md

 ## Export File Structures

-Examples of exported dummies of each type.
+Examples of exported Dummies in each format.

 ### Test Class
 ```